lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 * 8 bits-Header_size configuration, with the size of the header fields as follow: Rule ID 3 bits, DTag 1 bit, FCN 3 bits, W 1 bits.
 This configuration may ne used with TB less than 300 bits.
 * 16 bits-Header_size configuration, with the size of the header fields as follow: Rules ID 8 - 10 bits, DTag 1 or 2 bits, FCN 3 bits, W 2 or 3 bits.
 This configuration may be used with TB above 300 bits.

-The IoT applications has been adapted to the LPWAN networks, the OMA-XXX shows that the applications timers are adapted to these networks.
-So, the Innactivity Timer may be above 1h or 10h and the Retransmission Timer may be below than 1h or 10h.
+The IoT devices communicates with small data transfer and have a battery life of 10 years.
+To minise the power consumption these devices use the Power Save Mode and the Idle Mode DRX which govern how often the device wakes up, stays up and are reachable.
+The Table 10.5.163a in {3GPP-TS_24.088} specifies a range for the radio timers as N to 3N in increments of one where the units of N can be 1 hour or 10 hours.
+To adapt SCHC to the NB-IoT activities, the Innactivity Timer may be above 1h or 10h and the Retransmission Timer may be below than 1h or 10h.

 # Padding
 NB-IoT and 3GPP wireless access, in general, assumes byte aligned payload.
 Therefore the L2 word for NB-IoT MUST be considered 8 bits and the treatment of padding should use this value accordingly.